ideacrew/event_source/README.md

 ## Usage

-EventSource uses five core components:
+EventSource enables these core components:

-1. Command
+1. Command - mixin to build and publish events
-1. Event
+1. Event - notifications with attribute payloads about notible system occurences
-1. Contract
-1. Publisher
+1. Publisher - broadcasters of categorized events
-1. Subscriber
+1. Subscriber - consumers or listeners of event notifications

 ### Command